 Donna asked, “Is the morning after pill the same as an abortion?”

-Even in the pro-life, Christian community, there is some debate on when life truly begins.
-Some pro-life advocates say it is when brain activity, or a heartbeat is detected in the fetus (usually between the fifth and sixth week of pregnancy).
-Others say it is when the embryo is implanted in the mother’s uterus (usually within the first week after conception).
+In the pro-life, Christian community, there is an ongoing debate about the beginning of life.
+Some pro-life advocates believe that life starts when brain activity or a heartbeat is detected in the fetus, which usually occurs between the fifth and sixth week of pregnancy.
+Others contend that life begins when the embryo is implanted in the mother's uterus, which typically happens within the first week after conception.

-But Donna, the majority of the Christian tradition, most pro-life activists, and I believe the Bible is clear that life begins right at conception.
-As soon as sperm and egg join, in a scientific process called fertilization, that embryo is human.
+However, the majority of the Christian tradition, most pro-life activists, and the Bible itself indicate that life commences right at conception.
+The moment sperm and egg join through the scientific process of fertilization, the embryo becomes a human being.

-If you are a believer but worry that your sin of abortion has alienated you from the church, or if you feel unworthy of the fellowship, I encourage you to find church community that will accept you, while not excusing your sin, but extend you the same grace and love that God has given you.
+For those who are yet to know Christ, we encourage you to engage with a local church or spiritual organization.
+If you're a believer who fears that your perceived sin of abortion has distanced you from the church, or you feel undeserving of fellowship, seek a church community that will extend to you the same grace and love that God has given you, without dismissing your sin.